Overview of MDT working

 What are our plans for the future?

-In the future we plan to have MDT meetings in each north Southwark neighbourhood (Borough, Walworth, Bermondsey and Rotherhithe) as part of our neighbourhood working programme.
+In the future we plan to have MDT meetings in each north Southwark neighbourhood (Borough, Walworth south, Walworth triangle Bermondsey and Rotherhithe) as part of our neighbourhood working programme.
+We are working on enabling dialling in so that practice staff can attend meetings virtually.